-How to configure grid and ruler in PowerPoint
+How to Configure Grid & Ruler in PowerPoint

 PowerPoint can be configured to use a grid system and rulers, however these options have different uses depending on your needs.